NIFTY 50: Methodology

-The NIFTY 50 index is a free float market capitalisation weighted index.
-The index was initially calculated on a full market capitalisation methodology.
+The index was initially calculated on a full market capitalization methodology.
 On 26 June 2009, the computation was changed to a free-float methodology.
 The base period for the NIFTY 50 index is 3 November 1995, which marked the completion of one year of operations of the equity market segment on NSE.
-The base value of the index has been set at 1000 and a base capital of ₹ 2.06 trillion.
+The base value of the index has been set at 1,000 and a base capital of ₹2.06 trillion.